TheLastCylon/ecosystem/documentation/distributed_tracking.md

 propagate it through your entire system.

 The steps are:
-1. Use `span_key` in your logs/traces.
+1. Make sure `span_key` is in your `endpoint` or `buffered_endpoint function` signature.
-2. Make sure to pass it on to any sender functions that might get called, due to your endpoint function being invoked.
+2. Pass it on deeper into your own code if needed.

 Using this, will allow you to track entire message chains, regardless of how big your system becomes.
 So, take it from those of us who have had to deal with this